Apoo3va/CBSOT-project-3/README.md

-# SafeSpace – AI Mental Health Therapist
+# AI Mental Health Therapist

 SafeSpace is an AI-powered companion for emotional support.
 It listens, responds with empathy, and knows when to escalate to real help — combining a conversational agent with practical tools like emergency calling and therapist lookup.